 To date, Lundberg has collected and tested over 400 samples of our varieties across five consecutive crop years for inorganic arsenic.
 For the most recent year that we have data on, the average micrograms per serving is 4.3, and the five year average is 4.2.
 This compares to an average of 7.2 micrograms per servings of all brown rice reviewed by FDA1.

 We categorize our rice varieties according to the three main types used in the industry, long, medium and short.
 Additionally, we have a separate aromatic category due to their tendency to have lower concentrations of inorganic arsenic.
-Finally, due to its popularity and health benefits we group color varieties into their own category.
+Finally, due to its popularity and health benefits we group colored varieties into their a separate category.
 Below is a description of the five categories:

-Our testing results, research, and consultation with other food producers, indicates that the brown rice syrup manufacturing process does not concentrate the level of inorganic arsenic.
+Our testing results, research, and consultation with other food producers indicate that the brown rice syrup manufacturing process does not concentrate the level of inorganic arsenic.
 It appears that the level in the syrup is at the same level as the rice that was used to make the syrup.

 There have been no recommendations from professional health organizations for general testing of arsenic in the public.
 Your health is a personal matter between you and your physician, and if you have concerns, you should consult your physician.
 If your drinking water comes from a private well, it would be prudent to have the well water tested.
 Arsenic concentrations vary across the country, and are particularly high in some regions.

 Additionally, the health benefits of rice have been studied extensively over the years.
 These studies consistently point to multiple benefits, including lowering risk for obesity, high blood pressure, type two diabetes and metabolic syndrome.
 Visit the Whole Grains Council website for more on the benefits of brown rice.